Interjections in English

 Interjection Use Guide

-Make sure you don't confuse interjections for words that have a similar sound.
+Make sure you don't confuse interjections with words that have similar sounds.
 For example, someone quietly saying "wow" could sound like they're saying "now" instead.

 In addition, try to use interjections sparingly in casual contexts.
 If you use too many interjections, it can be off-putting and take away from the conversation.
 For example, if someone is telling a story, they may not appreciate it if you keep saying "oh!" and "wow!" throughout.